The All American pressure canner is a top-of-the-line canner. You can’t go wrong buying any of the models available.

 All American pressure canners are a bit different from other canners in the way they work.
 Other brands of pressure canners use a rubber gasket in the lid to form the airtight seal.

 The All American pressure canner, however, does not have such a seal.
-It uses a screw down clamping system that fits the lid to the body of the pot, metal-to-metal.
+It uses a screw-down clamping system that fits the lid to the body of the pot, metal-to-metal.
 When the clamps are tightened, it forms the seal that allows the canner to come to pressure.

 These canners have all same features as other brands.
 They have an overpressure plug and vents to release pressure.

-A dial on this canner allows you to monitor the pressure reached during processing but it is considered a weighted gauge canner.
+A dial on this canner allows you to monitor the pressure reached during processingm but it is considered a weighted gauge canner.
 So…you’ll rely on the movement of the weight to determine when you are at pressure.

-Models & Sizes Available
+All American Canner Models & Sizes Available

 The All American pressure canner comes in several model sizes.
 The smallest holds 4 quart jars.
 This is the smallest size recommended for pressure canning.
 The largest is a giant!
 It will hold 19 quart jars!
 This would be for the serious canner.